North American T-6 Texan: Operational history

+A Finnish Air Force Hawker Hurricane and a U.S. Navy T-6 Texan in 2014.

-The aircraft was mainly used for training, but in many cases it was also repurposed into combat roles.
-The aircraft served in a great many air forces around the world in the mid to late 20th century.
+The aircraft was mainly used for training, but in many cases, it was also repurposed into combat roles.
+The aircraft served in over 60 air forces around the world during the 20th century.
 After serving in air forces, it also went on to be displayed at air shows and museums as a warbird.

 Combat use

 The British used Harvards during World War II in North Africa, but not in a combat role.
-They were used extensively for preparing pilots in theatre for flying US aircraft types, whose handling and controls differed from British aircraft.
+They were used extensively for preparing pilots in-theatre for flying US aircraft types, whose handling and controls differed from British aircraft.

-No. 74 Operational Training Unit (OTU) was formed at RAF Aqir in Palestine from 'C' Flight of 71 OTU who made various moves to Rayak in July 1942, Muqeibila in November 1942, and back to Aqir in February 1943.
-The RAF later handed over control to No. 203 Group RAF in May 1943.
-The unit disbanded in July 1945.
-Harvard AJ841 "Wacky Wabbit" saw service with No. 154 Squadron RAF.
-Originally 154 Squadron were based just at RAF Fowlmere before they were deployed to the Middle East in 1942.
-Record cards for 154 Squadron show the squadron Harvard being flown by Flying Officer DC Dunn from Minnigh (Syria) to Ramat David (Palestine) on 12 February 1944.